JoomiK/JoomiK.github.io/_posts/2017-01-31-waterpumps.md

 ### Classification report:
-The model has an f1-score of about 0.8 for labels 0 and 2 (non-functional and functional), but does poorly on label 1- functional but needs repairs.
+The model has an f1-score of about 0.8 for labels 0 and 2 (non-functional and functional), but does poorly on label 1.

 ```python